Slamsneider/SimpleHtmlChatAgents/README.md

 The finish_reason parameter indicates the reason why the response ended.
 - `stop`: GOOD - The response contained the stop sequence.
 - `length`: BAD - The response reached the max_tokens limit. (use the word "continue" as next prompt to continue the response)

+### Temperature
+The temperature parameter controls the randomness of the response.
+Lower values will result in more predictable responses, while higher values will result in more surprising responses.
+The default value is 0.7.

 ## Important Note